 I’m not drinking too much.
 And it kind of comes together in this perfect storm of stuff.
 And eventually, your body says, okay, I’ve had enough, relax.
 And it doesn’t know how to tell you that when you’re not paying attention to the signs and symptoms.

 It just goes.
 Bang.
-So were you other than the headaches and migraines.
-Were you having any other signs and symptoms that something might be wrong that you looking back on now and going?
+So were you other than the headaches and migraines?
+Were you having any other signs and symptoms that something might be wrong that you looking back on now and going on?
 Yeah, that makes sense.

 yeah.
 So when you’re working 15 hours a day in the restaurant cooking yet?

 So you’re for five to eight hours a day.
 You’re just constant Run, run, run, run, run, run.
-And then of course, we had other hotel, I mean, restaurants on the property that I always had to go to and check out as well.
+And then, of course, we had another hotel, I mean, restaurants on the property that I always had to go to and check out as well.
 So the perfect storm?

 Yeah.
-So in those 15 hour shifts in those really long shifts.
-What do you do to rest, unwind, relax, nourish yourself.
+So in those 15-hour shifts in those really long shifts.
+What do you do to rest, unwind, relax, and nourish yourself?
 I know, I probably know what you’re going to say.
 But I’d love to hear what you were doing as far as, you know, how does it they start and then what happens you know, between then and, and when you actually end up going home?